Event details

 10:00Designing Fairer, Greener Cities: Climate Action Lessons from the World’s Lead

-11:30Gain your Advantage through Tomorrow's Leaders
+11:30Gain your Advantage with Tomorrow's Leaders Events

 13:00Global Leaders in Circular Economy: Lessons for UK Business